cables-gl/cables/src/ops/base/Ops.Gl.RenderAnim_v2/Ops.Gl.RenderAnim_v2.md

 `
 How to download all images at once :

 Make sure to go to site settings and "allow" automatic downloads.
 This will allow you to download all of the image files in one go.
-Otherwise you'll be asked to confirm each files location :(
+Otherwise you'll be asked to confirm each files location.